Streamerbot/docs/streamerbot/3.api/1.sub-actions/core/misc/comment.md

+---
-# Comment
+title: Comment
-Add a comment to your sub-actions list
+description: Add a comment to your sub-actions list
-:image-preview
+---

 ## Parameters
 ### `Comment`